top of page

-Sclera Contact Lenses Explained
+Sclera Contacts Explained

 Sclera contacts are a fashion accessory which covers more of the surface of the eye than regular contact lenses.
-Most prescription and colored contacts are between 14.0 and 14.5mm in diameter, meaning that they only cover the areas of the eye called the pupil (the black center through which we see) and the iris (the colored circle around the center which allows the pupil to dilate so that more light can enter the pupil and we can adjust to see more easily in lower light conditions.
+Most colored contacts are between 14.0 and 14.5mm in diameter, meaning that they only cover the areas of the eye called the pupil (the black center through which we see) and the iris (the colored circle around the center which allows the pupil to dilate so that more light can enter the pupil and we can adjust to see more easily in lower light conditions.

 Sclera contact lenses also cover part or all of the sclera.